Unlike the oxygen, the Colorado sports betting numbers aren’t impacted by the altitude.

 Table tennis had generated $15.7 million in bets in the first two months, by far the favorite sport among bettors in the state.

-For the month of July, there were 10 Colorado betting apps live and eight retail sportsbooks.
+For the month of July, there were 10 online sports betting apps live and eight retail sportsbooks.
 As of now, there are 11 with the launch of ELITE in early August.

 Only getting started

 Yet even with the launch of the first retail sportsbooks in the state, CO online sports betting accounted for $58.6 million, or 99%, of the state’s July handle.